 Risk management decision and actions should come from a balanced response framework that has proactive, reactive, and learning characteristics.
 To get started, most companies create a risk registry.
 Within the risk registry, companies can then rank corrective actions to prioritize them according to risk level.
 In addition, OS can rationalize disparate risk rankings to create a level playing field.

 Compliance by its nature and by necessity constrains Operations – the engine that drives financial performance and enables business strategy.
 Companies need to ensure they are in compliance to continue to have a license to operate.
 To get there you need a balance of sufficiency of controls and quality of controls.
-An effective compliance management solution is part of the Operational Sustainability, LLC® approach to an ERM framework.
+An effective compliance management solution is part of the Operational Sustainability, LLC® (OS) approach to an ERM framework.